tytydraco/yessleep/out/The_parasite_in_my_brain.md

 “Hey, little warning?”
 Dr.Quade yelled, jumping out.

 “Shut up!
-God, you *cannot* be the nice part of my brain!
+God, you *cannot* be the nice part of my brain!"

 He grinned.
-“Good. not nice.
+“Good.
+Not nice.
 Big distinction.”
 At that, the Good-but-not-nice Dr.Quade gently took the wrench from my hand.
 “Most people aren’t nice after fighting that thing for years.”

 “I don’t see how we can fight it, we should run or wait for help.”
 I insisted.